alwaysdata/documentation/advanced/migrations/vps-and-dedicated-migrations.en.md

 To avoid the need to suddenly migrate your server and therefore all of the accounts located there, migrations take place in a number of steps:

-- You test the migrations for all of your accounts (like shared ones),
+- You prepare the migrations for all of your accounts (like shared ones),
 - Once you are ready to start actually migrating your accounts, we will make a transit server available with the same configuration as your dedicated or VPS server,
 - Then you can migrate each of your accounts, one by one.
 They will be moved to this transit server,
 - Once all of your accounts have been migrated to this transit server, your initial server will be reinstalled to run on the new version of our software infrastructure,